 1. Wake up earlier

-Although the idea of waking up earlier may some not enjoyable to some, a recent study published by the Journal of Psychiatric Research shows that it might be advantageous for your mental health.
+Although the idea of waking up earlier may not sound enjoyable to some, a recent study published by the Journal of Psychiatric Research shows that it might be advantageous for your mental health.
 You might be less likely to be depressed if you go to bed early and wake up early.

 Beyond the mental health benefits, waking up early gives you the chance to ease into the day.
 Instead of rushing from under the covers into your car and through the rest of your day, taking a moment to prepare for the day can change your outlook on life.